Harold Ray Presley: Drug busts

-Perceiving a need for battling both the demand and supply of illegal drugs, Mr. Presley initiated the DARE Program in local schools to educate young people, several twelve-step programs in the jail to help recovering addicts, and a tough approach to law enforcement regarding illegal drug sales and use.
+Programs

+During his tenure as sheriff, Presley introduced numerous programs.
+He started a Drug Abuse Resistance Education (D.A.R.E.) program in Lee County, sending specially trained deputies to local schools to educate children about the harmful effects of illegal drug use and how to "say no" when encountering peer pressure.
+The program started in municipalities including Baldwyn, Guntown, Mooreville, Plantersville, Saltillo, and Shannon, as well as the city of Tupelo.
+It was expanded county-wide after Presley won the support of the Lee County Board of Supervisors to petition the Tennessee state legislature to increase fines levied by the courts to fund D.A.R.E.
+The bill requested by Presley was signed into law by Governor Kirk Fordice on February 29, 1996.
+As a result, justice, circuit and county courts increased fines for driving under the influence (DUI), violation of the Controlled Substances Act, and the illegal sale of alcohol to minors by $50, and increased fines for misdemeanors by $5.

+Presley also won the "Best of the Best Officers" for five years.
 After earning his own GED, he provided GED classes for training and testing inmates; he also started a work-center program for the inmates in his jail.

-Presley was as famous for stopping the drug trade and drug traffic in Lee County, Mississippi, as Buford Pusser was for chasing down the State Line Mob and bootleggers in McNairy County, Tennessee, in the 1960s.
+Personal life

+Presley was married, and had two sons and a daughter.
+He helped to look after his nephew Brandon Presley after his father was murdered, taking him riding in his patrol car in the late 1980s.
+Brandon later ran Presley's first campaign for sheriff.

+On the same day that he received the Pusser Award in Adamsville, Tennessee, his son Patrick was arrested for attempted aggravated assault and was later charged with drug possession.

+Death

 Presley died in the early morning hours of July 6, 2001, in a shootout with kidnapping suspect Billy Ray Stone (who kidnapped and killed Charlene Wright).
 The suspect had fled the scene of a roadblock and exchanged shots with pursuing officers.
 He managed to elude officers during a foot chase after crashing his vehicle.
 Later in the evening, Sheriff Presley received a call from Fellowship Road homeowner Robert Norris whose dogs were barking.
-Sheriff Harold Ray Presley, Deputy Jack Tate, and Norris entered a building behind the house where, during a gun battle, Presley pushed Deputy Tate clear of gunfire and was struck six times, mortally injured.
+Sheriff Presley, Deputy Jack Tate, and Norris entered a building behind the house where, during a gun battle, Presley pushed Deputy Tate clear of gunfire and was struck six times, mortally injured.
 He fired back at Stone, killing him with one shot.
 Wright died the following day from injuries she sustained after being ejected from her kidnapper's vehicle during the initial chase.

+Legacy

-In November of 2001, a special election was held to elect a sheriff to serve the remainder of Harold Ray Presley's term.
-His brother and retired law enforcement officer, Larry Presley, was elected to serve his term.
+In November of 2001, a special election was held to elect a sheriff to serve the remainder of Presley's term.
+His brother, retired law enforcement officer Larry Presley, was elected to serve his term.

-Harold Ray Presley was the uncle of New York Mets 1993 First Round Draft Pick, Kirk Presley.